matssson/aces-up/README.md

 The solver uses a naive depth‑first brute-force search which explores every possible move sequence and records the lowest possible score.

-This can be thought of as the *thoughtful* variant of the game, where the entire deck order is known, and the player can make the best choice on which exposed card to move to an empty pile (or to keep it empty) before the next deal.
+This can be thought of as the *thoughtful* variant of the game, where the entire deck order is known, and the player can make the best choice on which exposed card to move to which empty pile, and (mainly) when to keep a pile empty, before the next deal.

 ## Results